stuartellis/sve-personal-website/content/articles/task-runner.md

 ### Adding Task to a Dev Container

-If you are using a Dev Container, you can add the feature [go-task](https://github.com/devcontainers-contrib/features/blob/main/src/go-task/README.md) to your _devcontainer.json_ file to download Task from GitHub:
+If you are using a Dev Container with Visual Studio Code, you can add the feature [go-task](https://github.com/devcontainers-contrib/features/blob/main/src/go-task/README.md) to your _devcontainer.json_ file to download Task from GitHub:

 ```json
     "features": {